 Can I park on double yellow lines with a disabled badge?

-If you have a badge you should be able to park on double yellow lines for up to three hours.
-This is only possible if there is no ban on loading or unloading, to find out you’ll need to check with the local authority.
+If you have a blue badge you should be able to park on double yellow lines for up to 3 hours.
+This is only possible if there's no ban on loading or unloading.
+To find out you need to check with the local authority.

-When you receive your badge, you will also be given a clock which needs to be displayed wherever you park.
-It shows parking inspectors how long you have been in a space for.
+When you get your badge, you should also be given a clock that needs to be displayed wherever you park.
+It shows parking inspectors how long you've been in a space for.

 Can I park in parent and child spaces if I’m a blue badge holder?